buddhaman/AnymaEngine/Readme.md

 - Global empty texture for convenience.
 - Make color header with list of colors and color helper functions.
 - Make creature respond to sensor in a simple way.
-- Draw grid in a more efficient way and in the background.
 - Make a startup screen to start simulation with new persistent parameters.

 #### Done
+- Draw grid in a more efficient way and in the background.
+- Grid based collision detection for rays.
 - Camera to world position.
 - Make agents selectable.
 - Handle collisions using chunks.
+- Draw eye rays for selected agent.
 ------------------------------ RELEASE 1 ------------------------------
 - Create itch.io page.
 - Asexual reproduction.